ptcodes/ptcodes.github.io/_posts/2023-07-04-startup-lisboa-rocket-program-review.md

 <!-- more -->

 Furthermore, Portugal, and Lisbon in particular, boasts a rich talent pool of skilled English-speaking engineers available at costs significantly lower than in [the Netherlands](https://ptimofeev.com/antler-vc-program-review/).
-This was a factor in our decision to set up a tech hub in Lisbon - a move that is advantageous for both our budget and team quality.
+This was a factor in our idea to set up a tech hub in Lisbon - a move that is advantageous for both our budget and team quality.

 Lastly, the thriving venture capital scene in Portugal has amplified our fundraising efforts, and pur association with Startup Lisboa is likely to draw the interest of eager investors.